 Surveys are present everywhere, all around the physical and digital world.
 Whether you are talking about feedback survey, lead generation survey, research survey, quiz, Net Promoter Score survey, guest satisfaction survey, or any kind of survey, you have a few things to take into account when it comes to creating the survey.

 The Customer Feedback Problem

 The goal of any kind of survey is to learn something that you didn’t know before.

 We see it all the time where the business will “do surveys” but never end up with anything that can actually use.

-They are anything but a definitive solution, but they help you get to know your customers and what they expect from you, which help you provide more meaningful and valuable services.
+They are anything but a definitive solution, but they help you get to know your customers and what they expect from you, which helps you provide more meaningful and valuable services.

 At Feedier, we have seen very common patterns and struggles many people run into, namely defining the survey, asking the right question, and leveraging the data.